bolner/SteelseriesAnimGif/README.md

 # Usage

-Just pass the path to the text file as the first parameter:
+First install the `.net core` runtime environment, then just pass the path to the text file as the first parameter, when executing the app in the command line:

     dotnet run samples/bits.txt